 By reading the books of accounts auditors finally can get a fair idea of the financial health of a business.

-Why is accounting important for your business?
+Why it is important for your business?

 If you are a business owner you already know how important is accounts for your business.